ttyobiwan/scraphex/README.md

 On the UI part, we have Bandit server that returns just regular HTML with Tailwind styling.

+This is not the most sophisticated and robust scrapper on the planet, neither the ui is the fanciest, but I just wanted to build some Elixir stuff without using Phoenix.

 ## Installation

 The app is using SQLite by default.
 You can also switch repo to postgres and start database using docker compose: